7 Reasons to Keep the Inbox Empty - Part 7

 #7: There are more appropriate places to store email messages

 One of the biggest reasons you tend to leave message in the in-box is because you’re not sure where else you can store them.
-You don’t want to forget them (or lose them) so they are left in the in-box, creating lots of clutter and distraction.
+You don’t want to forget them (or lose them) so they are left in the in-box, just to be safe but also creating lots of clutter and distraction.

 However, once you get your e-mail folders organised it becomes much easier to move each e-mail out of the inbox.

 - If you do need it again at some time in the future, it can be moved to an appropriate email folder (eg: Subject A, B, C or Client 1, 2, 3 or Project X, Y, Z).

 - If you have no folder for a specific e-mail, or you’re not sure which folder it should go to, or there’s not enough of this type of message to justify its own folder, you can move it to a ‘catch-all’ folder (eg: called ‘Reference’ or ‘Filing Cabinet’ or ‘Miscellaneous’).

 Once you made one of the above decisions about where to relocate each e-mail, the in-box is empty again.
 Every e-mail is now stored in an appropriate location, rather than left to accumulate in the in-box.

 Why not check out these ideas to get your e-mail folders organised so you can keep your inbox empty and get e-mail under control?

 I’d love to hear your thoughts and feedback on this fascinating subject.
 Let me know what you think via;

 All the best!